kskels/lab-openshift-workshop/workshop/content/exercises/02-declarative-app-deployment-and-configuration.md

 Health probes is a mechanism to detect and handle unhealthy containers.
 See more information at [monitoring application health](https://docs.openshift.com/container-platform/4.8/applications/application-health.html).

-In the following example we will setup a `readinessProbe` to ensure the application's web interface is available
+In the following example we will setup `livenessProbe` and `readinessProbe` to ensure the application's web interface is available

 ```yaml
 apiVersion: apps/v1